 - Private investors invest with their own money, not with loans.

-- Private investors do not use derivatives (especially options), unless if it is for hedging the risks on their securities.
+- Private investors do not use derivatives (especially options) unless if it is for hedging the risks on their securities.

 For people that tick only some of the rules, it will be up to the local tax office to decide whether they are professional investors or not.
 In practice, you would need to violate at least two of these rules to be considered a professional investor.

-Local tax offices use these criteria as rules of thumbs.
+Local tax offices use these criteria as rules of thumb.
 It means that tax offices can use their own rules.
 But generally, they are using these five rules or a subset of these rules.
 The first three rules are the most important to tick.